 Join the bare copper (or green insulated) pigtail to the ground wires in the circuit cables, using a wire connector, following the manufacturer's directions.
 Do the same with the white (neutral) pigtail, then the black (hot) pigtail, so you have one ground, one white, and one black pigtail.

 Note: If the electrical box is metal, install an additional grounding pigtail and connect it to the ground screw on the box.
 The outlet will have its own separate grounding pigtail.Continue to 7 of 10 below.

 Connect the Ground Wire

 Form a U-shaped hook on the end of each wire (or pigtail), using needlenose pliers.
 Fit the hooked end of the ground wire around the ground screw of the new outlet.

-Connect the Neutral and Hot Wires
+Attach the Neutral and Hot Wires

-Connect the white neutral wire or pigtail to one of the silver (neutral) screw terminals on the outlet, using the same techniques used for the ground screw.
+Connect the white neutral wire or pigtail to one of the silver (neutral) screw terminals on the outlet.
 Connect the black hot wire or pigtail to one of the brass (hot) screw terminals on the outlet.
-For standard outlet wiring, the white neutral wire can go on either silver terminal (they are interchangeable).
-Likewise, the black hot wire can go on either brass terminal.Continue to 8 of 9 below.
+Use the same technique described for the ground screw, where the hook-shaped end fits clockwise around the screw.